vanoracai/vanoracai.github.io/index.md

 <!-- I am currently a Postdoc at [UCLA](https://www.ucla.edu/) advised by [Prof. Kai-Wei Chang](http://web.cs.ucla.edu/~kwchang/members/) and [Prof. Nanyun Peng](https://vnpeng.net/group/).
 I received my Ph.D. in Computer Science at [National University of Singapore](https://nus.edu.sg/), where I was fortunate to be advised by [Prof. Bryan Hooi](http://bhooi.github.io/) and collaborate with [Prof. Muhao Chen](https://muhaochen.github.io/).
 My recent research is focused on **trustworthy large language models**. -->
 **I'm currently a Lecturer (Assistant Professor) at the School of Electrical Engineering and Computer Science, [the University of Queensland (UQ)](https://www.uq.edu.au/) since Nov.
 2024.**

 <span style="font-size:1.2em;">🔥</span> <b><span style="color:#e74d3c;">Recruiting Ph.D. students and research interns:</span></b> <b>I’m actively looking for strong and motivated students.
 Working either onsite or remotely is fine to research interns.
-If you are interested in working with me, please feel free to drop me an email with your cv to vanora.caiyj@gmail.com</b>
+If you are interested in working with me, please feel free to drop me an email with your cv. </b>

 I was a Research Scientist in [Meta Inc.](https://about.meta.com/).
 I received my Ph.D. in Computer Science from [Nanyang Technological University](https://www.ntu.edu.sg/), where I was fortunate to be advised by [Prof. Tat Jen Cham](https://personal.ntu.edu.sg/astjcham/index.html), [Prof. Jianfei Cai](https://jianfei-cai.github.io/), [Prof. Junsong Yuan](https://cse.buffalo.edu/~jsyuan/) and [Prof. Nadia Magnenat Thalmann](http://www.miralab.ch/index.php/rushmore_teams/n-thalmann/).
 Prior to this, I obtained my Bachelor degree from [Southeast University](https://www.seu.edu.cn/).